 Chase also offers several business credit cards for small business owners under the Chase Ink Business brand.

 Chase offers two rewards credit cards that earn cash back with no annual fee.
-The Freedom card has bonus categories that rotate every quarter, while the Freedom Unlimited earns cash back at a flat rate for all purchases.
-Each also comes with an intro APR, which can be used for balance transfers or to pay off purchases over time.
+Each of these Chase cards also comes with an intro APR for the first year, which can be used for balance transfers or to pay off purchases over time.
+After that you’ll get a regular variable APR.

 Rather than earning rewards, the main purpose of the Chase Slate card is the 0% introductory APR, which can be used for balance transfers.
 Depending on your credit history and other factors, this card may even be available with no balance transfer fee.